carpentries/instructor-training/episodes/05-memory.md

 ---

-In our final topic in how people learn (and therefore, how we can be more effective instructors), we'll be learning more about human memory: specifically, how to remove unnecessary "load" in order to facilitate learning.
+In our final topic in how people learn (and therefore, how we can be more effective instructors), we will be learning more about human memory: specifically, how to remove unnecessary "load" in order to facilitate learning.

 ## Types of Memory